Andrew Wiggins: First All-Star selection and NBA championship (2021–2022)

+Contract extension and coming up short (2022–2025)

 On October 15, 2022, Wiggins signed a four-year contract extension worth $109 million with the Warriors.
 On November 20, Wiggins scored 22 points on 6-of-11 shooting from three-point range.
-Wiggins, Stephen Curry, and Klay Thompson combined for 23 made three-pointers, the most three-pointers made in a game by a trio in NBA history.
-On December 3, Wiggins scored a season-best 36 points and matched his career high with 8-of-10 shooting from three-point range in an 120–103 win over the Houston Rockets.
+Wiggins, Stephen Curry and Klay Thompson combined for 23 made three-pointers, the most three-pointers made in a game by a trio in NBA history.
+On December 3, Wiggins scored a season-best 36 points and matched his career high with 8-of-10 shooting from three-point range in a 120–103 win over the Houston Rockets.
+In the 2023 NBA playoffs, the Warriors were eliminated in the Conference Semifinals by the Los Angeles Lakers.
+On March 24, 2024, Wiggins became the first NBA player born in Canada to reach 1,000 career threes made.

+Miami Heat (2025–present)

+On February 6, 2025, Wiggins was traded to the Miami Heat in a five-team trade, which included Jimmy Butler going to the Warriors.
+On March 23, Wiggins had the second-highest scoring game of his career with 42 points in a 122–105 win over the Charlotte Hornets.

+On November 10, 2025, Wiggins scored 23 points, grabbed 4 rebounds, and delivered 4 assists in the Miami Heat's overtime win against the Cleveland Cavaliers, including the game-winning alley-oop dunk at the buzzer to secure a 140–138 victory.

 National team career

 Wiggins participated in the 2010 FIBA Under-17 World Championship and 2012 FIBA Americas Under-18 Championship, helping the Canadian junior national team win a bronze medal in each tournament.
 During the 2010 tournament, Wiggins was a teammate of Anthony Bennett, the number one overall pick in the 2013 NBA draft and his former teammate on the Timberwolves.
 In the 2012 tournament, he led the team in scoring with 15.2 ppg, along with 7.6 rpg.

 On August 20, 2015, Wiggins was named to the Canadian national team roster for the 2015 FIBA Americas Championship, a qualifying tournament for the 2016 Summer Olympics.
 Wiggins helped Canada win the bronze medal; he led the team in scoring, with 15.1 points per game, and he was named to the All-Tournament Team.

-Wiggins rejoined the team for the 2020 FIBA Men's Olympic Qualifying Tournament, averaging 21.7 points, 6.0 rebounds, and 2.3 assists per game in three contests.
+Wiggins rejoined the team for the 2020 FIBA Men's Olympic Qualifying Tournament, averaging 21.7 points, 6.0 rebounds and 2.3 assists per game in three contests.